-- (a) positions created to carry out special projects of work which are not continuous; and - (b) temporary positions created to cover employees on vacation, sick leave, educational leave, compassionate leave or other leave.
+- (a) positions created to carry out special projects of work which are not continuous; and - (b) temporary positions created to cover employees on vacation, sick leave, educational leave, compassionate leave, pregnancy leave, parental leave or other leave.

 See Article 16 for the employment status of auxiliary employees.
+See Appendix B for the definition of a Regular Auxiliary Employee.